Is Old Yellow About to Hit the Dust

 I moved down to Melbourne in 1986 as a mature aged student to enhance my knowledge of photography by enrolling in a series of tertiary level courses.
 Prior to that I'd operated my own wedding/portrait studio prior to running the photography department of a small country newspaper.
 I supported my studies and travel by working in camera stores.
 The time came when I needed to move up in the world but, while not wanting to operate another wedding/portrait business, I still wanted to stay in the industry.
 That's when my time at Kodak began.

 After a short time in the credit (yuck) area I moved into a series of photo correspondent and technical roles supporting consumer and professional photographers alike.
 I spent the last 2 years of my time at Kodak as a Product Manager responsible for the Australian and New Zealand Professional Imaging (aka photography) Division.
-At the same time I ran the Q-LAB quality assurance program throughout Australia and provided assistance for professional E-6 (transparency film processing) labs throughout the Asian region.
+At the same time I ran the Q-LAB quality assurance program throughout Australia and provided assistance for professional E-6 (transparency film processing) labs throughout the Australasian and much of the Asian region.
 The fact that I was probably doing the work of 3 people was simply a sign that the rot at old yellow was well and truly underway.

-Its such a shame to witness the demise of such a strong, inovative and vibrant company.
+It's such a shame to witness the demise of such a strong, inovative and vibrant company.
 A former colleague fowarded me a link to an article describing Kodak's current situation.
 Its worth the read.
 You can check it out HERE.
 It would be great to read your thoughts on this situation.
 Do you have any memories of old yellow?
 How did it affect your life?
 Where do you see photography heading in the future?